 Did anyone close to you die?

 Were you in school?

-Same answer as last year: School of Sony.
+Same answer as last year and the year before: School of Sony.

 What countries did you visit?